📊 Trading Basics

-This section walks you through the essential concepts every trader should understand before diving into the markets.
+This section walks you through the essential concepts you should understand before diving into the markets.

 What is Forex Trading?